neherlab/RSV-mut-fitness/README.md

 inferred rates, within a Bayesian probabilistic framework that also provides uncertainties.

 ## References
-- Details about the computational framework can be found in the related [paper](https://github.com/matsengrp/SARS2-synonymous-mut-rate-tex).
+- Details about the computational framework can be found in the related [paper](https://doi.org/10.1101/2025.01.07.631013).
 - Data used as reference for RNA secondary structure are in [Lan et al](https://www.nature.com/articles/s41467-022-28603-2).
-- Evidence about influence of secondary structure on mutation rates were first presented in a paper by [Hensel](https://www.biorxiv.org/content/10.1101/2024.02.27.581995v1.abstract).
+- Evidences about influence of secondary structure on mutation rates were first presented in a paper by [Hensel](https://www.biorxiv.org/content/10.1101/2024.02.27.581995v1.abstract).
 - The original approach for estimating mutational fitness is presented in [Bloom & Neher](https://academic.oup.com/ve/article/9/2/vead055/7265011).

 ## Interactive plots
 Interactive plots for visualizing the results of the analysis can be found at [https://neherlab.github.io/SARS2-mut-fitness-v2/](https://neherlab.github.io/SARS2-mut-fitness-v2/).
+These are an updated version of some of the plots originally presented at [jbloomlab.github.io/SARS2-mut-fitness](https://jbloomlab.github.io/SARS2-mut-fitness/).

 ## Computational pipeline
 It is possible to reproduce the fitness estimates by running the computational analysis defined in this GitHub repository.